Choosing the Right Flute For Your Skills?

 It wasn’t until the early 20th century that the metal flutes began to replace wood or bamboo flutes as the instrument preferred by musicians.

-The basic parts of a flute
+The basic components of a flute

 Modern flutes have three main parts: The headjoint, the body, and the footjoint.